-Hyperthyroidism (thyrotoxicosis) is a common hormone disease of older cats that we have diagnosed with increased frequency in recent years.
+Hyperthyroidism (thyrotoxicosis) is a common hormone disease of older cats (it’s rare in dogs) that we have diagnosed with increased frequency in recent years.
 It is almost always caused by a benign tumor of the thyroid gland that increases the amount of thyroxine (the hormone secreted by the thyroid gland) into the bloodstream.
 This increase in thyroxine causes an increase in the overall metabolism of the body, leading to problems for several internal organs.
 Even though this disease can be diagnosed in young cats, most cats that get this problem are older.
 Cats 8 years of age or older should be screened for this problem when routine blood panels are run during a Wellness Exam.

 Cats that have Feline Hyperthyroidism commonly have other problems that need careful attention if the thyroid problem is to be treated successfully.
 The excess thyroxine can cause these other problems, or make them worse if they already exist.
 Some of these other common problems are kidney disease,heart disease, dental disease, sugar diabetes (diabetes mellitus) and high blood pressure (hypertension) leading to blindness.

 Just to show how unique each species is, dogs usually get hypothyroidism, the opposite problem with the thyroid gland.

 The thyroid is a small and paired gland located at the neck.
 It is found on each side of the trachea (windpipe).
 If enlarged it can sometimes be palpated.
 We routinely check for this enlargement during our Wellness Exam.

 This picture shows the right thyroid of a dog.
 Note its location adjacent to the trachea (windpipe) above it.

 The thyroid gland utilized Iodine in food to produce thyroxine (also known as T-4 or levo-thyroxine), a hormone involved with the bodies metabolic rate.
 T-4 secreted by the thyroid gland gets converted to T-3 in the liver.
 It is now called triiodothyronine (T-3), which is the active form.
 When T-3 circulates through the bloodstream if affects the metabolism of every cell in the body.